-Operating this ATV on public streets, roads or highways.
+Operating this ATV on public streets, roads or highways could be hazardous.

-You may collide with another vehicle.
+You may collide with another vehicle if you ride on the public roads.

-Never operate this ATV on any public street, road or highway, even a dirt or gravel one.
+Never operate this ATV on any public street, road or highway, even dirt or gravel street, roads, or highway.
 In many states is it illegal to operate ATVs on public streets, roads and highways.